SamG101-Developer/SPP-Compiler-5/docs-compiler-sphinx/source/spec-api/introduction/Project-Structure.md

 # Project Structure

-S++ follows a strict project structure, that teh compiler verifies at compile time.
+S++ follows a strict project structure, that the compiler verifies at compile time.
 There are a number of key files and folders that must be present in the project root, and the compiler will throw an error if they are not found.
 The project structure is as follows: